grebnafets/jsevil/README.txt

 on Penguins.
 These hardened soles know that the idiomatic way is the path of DOOM.
-Not wanting to suffer from stockholm syndrom due to over use of exclusive-anti-social part of a language, they use the inclusive set of all languages that they hate equally!
+Not wanting to suffer from stockholm syndrom due to over use of exclusive-anti-social part of a language, they use the inclusive set of all languages that they hate equally! (exept GO lang, I think I like it!)
 They are bent to wabble into glory!

 May the force be with you!
 Fly Penguin fly!